cedvid/cedvid/README.md

 I am following the curriculum of [The Odin Project](https://www.theodinproject.com/) and [FreeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp)

-I also attended the 42 Prague "piscine" (intensive bootcamp focused on C language) in Oct 2022.
+I will also study programming at 42 Prague from January 2023.

 ## Skills
 - JavaScript